GaloisInc/helib-demos/simon-writeup.md

 Ciphertexts in HElib are represented by the class "Ctxt".
 Ctxts are created from vectors of longs.
 The number of "slots" is determined at runtime.
 HElib supports operations over certain Rings.
 We use Ring\_2.
-Then, in our implemenation, each long represents a bit.
+Then, in our implementation, each long represents a bit.
 To pack a Ctxt, we provide HElib with a vector<long>.

 The most tweakable parameter for us is L, specifying the number levels of key switching HElib will